nm-z/AutoML/README.md

 # BLAS libraries may use.
 This is especially important when running inside a
 # Docker container with restricted CPU quotas.

-# The orchestrator automatically runs Auto-Sklearn, TPOT and AutoGluon
+# The orchestrator always runs Auto-Sklearn, TPOT and AutoGluon together.
-# together.
-The `--all` flag is optional but included here for clarity.
+# The `--all` flag is retained for clarity but has no effect.
 pyenv deactivate
 ```